KBrabants/J-NailEcommerce-Website/README.md

 This code base may be used as example code, I am very happy to share my progress and teach others.

-NOTE: the main branch is an older version, please look at second branch